corp-gp/enum_machine-contrib/README.md

 A graph of states appears as a directed and possibly cyclic graph, from whose initial node you can get to one of the final nodes.
 With complex interrelationships even the graphical representation becomes a load to perceive, especially with [cycled vertices](https://en.wikipedia.org/wiki/Cycle_(graph_theory)).
 Therefore, there is additional markup in the figure above.
 The red lines mark the decision tree in which vertices are connected in [topological order](https://en.wikipedia.org/wiki/Topological_sorting).
 In simple words, we need to find an order of vertices in which all edges of the graph lead from an earlier vertex to a later one.

 Algorithms of topological sorting for oriented acyclic graph are well known.
-There is a built-in module [TSort](https://ruby-doc.org/stdlib-3.0.0/libdoc/tsort/rdoc/TSort.html) in the `ruby' kernel which uses, among others, the Tarjan algorithm.
+There is a built-in module [TSort](https://ruby-doc.org/stdlib-3.0.0/libdoc/tsort/rdoc/TSort.html) in the `ruby` kernel which uses, among others, the Tarjan algorithm.
 The `RubyOnRails` module uses topological sorting to initialize the application.
-Each `Railtie' must not be loaded before all its dependencies are loaded.
+Each `Railtie` must not be loaded before all its dependencies are loaded.

 Topological sorting is not possible for a cyclic graph.
 In practice, the state-machine is unlikely to be a fully cyclic graph where all vertices are connected to all vertices.
 Rather possible some related [strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component).
 This assumption allows us to make the first simplification of the decision tree problem.
 We look for strong connected components in the graph, replace them with a combined vertex, and then construct a topological sort for the combined vertices.